-Diamonds undoubtedly dazzle and impress, but they infamously tend to leave people cold.
-And as ethereal as sapphires are, their icy beauty doesn’t immediately warm hearts.
-Of the Big Three of precious gemstones, it is the emerald that is the most endearing.
+Diamonds dazzle and impress, but they infamously tend to leave people cold.
+As ethereal as sapphires, their icy beauty doesn’t immediately warm hearts.
+Out of the big three precious gemstones, it is the emerald that is the most endearing.
 Its life-affirming green colour – words like lush and limpid are thrown around liberally – evokes feelings of well being.
 From Aristotle and Cleopatra to Indian royalty and global film stars – remember the no-frills 115-carat Colombian drop emeralds worn by Angelina Jolie at the 2009 Oscars – emeralds are universally adored.
-But there’s a fair bit to understand about how to buy emeralds.
+But there’s a fair bit to understand how to buy emeralds.

 Gardens of Joy

-Ask any gemologist and he/she will tell you that flawless means little in the world of emeralds.
+Ask any gemologist and they will tell you that flawless means little in the world of emeralds.
 Inclusions are not just forgiven, they are often the source of the emerald’s appeal.
-These fine tendril/branch-like inclusions – referred to as ‘jardin’ (garden in French) – are the result of chromium and vanadium that react with beryllium (the base mineral of emeralds) and also impart the stunning green colour.
+These fine tendril/branch-like inclusions referred to as ‘Jardin’ (a garden in French) are the result of chromium and vanadium that react with beryllium (the base mineral of emeralds) and also impart the stunning green colour.
 Think of it like looking at underwater life from one of those green-tinted, glass-bottomed boats.
-When transparent, both popular gems from the beryl family – emerald and aquamarine – showcase inclusions that are magical to behold.
+When transparent, both popular gems from the beryl family – emerald and aquamarine – showcase magical inclusions.

 The Mighty Greens